uber-web/math.gl/modules/culling/docs/api-reference/oriented-bounding-box.md

 ### readonly halfSize: number[]

-The array corresponding to I3S OBB halfSize (https://github.com/Esri/i3s-spec/blob/master/docs/1.7/obb.cmn.md)
+The array with three half-sizes for the bounding box

 ### readonly quaternion: Quaternion

-The quaternoin corresponding to I3S OBB quaternion (https://github.com/Esri/i3s-spec/blob/master/docs/1.7/obb.cmn.md)
+The quaternion describing the orientation of the bounding box

 ## Methods